 In 2015, Aili Tripp won a Fulbright Award to conduct fieldwork in Morocco.
-During 2015-2016, she is a visiting scholar at Al Akhawayn University.
-She will also be conducting research in Algeria and Tunisia and has presented her work recently in the United Arab Emirates.
+During 2015-2016, she was a visiting scholar at Al Akhawayn University.
+She will also be conducting research in Algeria and Tunisia and recently presented her work in the United Arab Emirates.

 Kathy Cramer and Eleanor Powell traveled to Ithaca, New York to participate in Cornell University’s conference on Inequality and American Politics (April 2016)

 During 2015-2016, Howard Schweber traveled several times to Kazakhstan to work with Nazarbayev University.
 Since 2013, Schweber has also traveled to Australia, England, Estonia, Germany, Hungary, and South Africa.

 Rikhil Bhavnani presented his work at Yale University’s Leitner Political Economy Seminar (April 2016)

 Scott Straus gave two talks in Paris (in French!) based on his book Making and Unmaking Nations.
 (April 2016)